 Module Responsible Prof. DrIng.
-Johannes Völkl Lecturer Nominated by the examination board Module Group Compulsory Module Duration 1 semester Term Winter Applicability of the module in the degree programmes Mandatory subject in HYT-Master Course Type Project thesis with presentation in a project seminar Credit Points (ECTS) 10 Weekly Working Hours Total Workload Total 300 hours Project thesis work: 290 hours Seminar with own presentation: 10 hours Prerequisites None Learning Goals The learning goals should include the following competencies as defined by "Qualifikationsrahmen für die Deutschen Hochschulabschlüsse" for master's programs in Germany: Learning Goals defined by "Qualifikationsrahmen für die Deutschen Learning Goals defined by "Qualifikationsrahmen für die Deutschen Hochschulabschlüsse" for master's programs in Germany: Instrumental Competencies Knowledge and understanding as well as competencies Learning Goals defined by "Qualifikationsrahmen für die Deutschen Hochschulabschlüsse" for master's programs in Germany: Instrumental Competencies Knowledge and understanding as well as competencies for solving problems in new situations Learning Goals defined by "Qualifikationsrahmen für die Deutschen Hochschulabschlüsse" for master's programs in Germany: Instrumental Competencies Knowledge and understanding as well as competencies for solving problems in new situations Systemic competencies Learning Goals defined by "Qualifikationsrahmen für die Deutschen Hochschulabschlüsse" for master's programs in Germany: Instrumental Competencies Knowledge and understanding as well as competencies for solving problems in new situations Systemic competencies Dealing with complex challenges Making decisions based on academic and Learning Goals defined by "Qualifikationsrahmen für die Deutschen Hochschulabschlüsse" for master's programs in Germany: Instrumental Competencies Knowledge and understanding as well as competencies for solving problems in new situations Systemic competencies Dealing with complex challenges Making decisions based on academic and scientific principles, even under uncertainties
+Johannes Völkl

+Lecturer Nominated by the examination board

+Module Group Compulsory

+Module Duration 1 semester

+Term Winter

+Applicability of the module in the degree program Mandatory subject in HYT-Master

+Course Type Project thesis with presentation in a project seminar

+Credit Points (ECTS) 10

+Weekly Working Hours

+Total Workload Total 300 hours

+Project thesis work: 290 hours

+Seminar with own presentation: 10 hours

+Prerequisites None

+Learning Goals The learning goals should include the following competencies as defined by "Qualifikationsrahmen für die Deutschen Hochschulabschlüsse" for master's programs in Germany: Instrumental Competencies

+Knowledge and understanding as well as competencies for solving problems in new situations

+Systemic competencies

+Systemic competencies Dealing with complex challenges

+Dealing with complex challenges Making decisions based on academic and

+Dealing with complex challenges Making decisions based on academic and scientific principles, even under uncertainties

 Present one's own scientific conclusions to an audience of experts and non-experts in a clear and meaningful way Discuss scientific topics, challenges and ideas with experts and non-experts The project report and presentation are supporting the general study goal of generating and deepening language, presentation and communications skills.
 Collaborative skills are trained by working on a scientific topic with other people and discussing challenges and results within a project team.
-Content Literature research Definition of the problem to be solved Planning of experiments and steps to solve the problem Experimental work and/or academic research • Preparation of a project report and a project presentation Material Material provided by the supervisor, own research Examination Oral Examination: A seminar presentation of the project • Oral Examination: A seminal presentation of the project thesis in the course's project seminar is required.
-This examination consists of 20 minutes of presentation and 10 minutes of discussion.
-The examination is held during the lecture term.
-The seminar date is assigned by the student secretary in coordination with the supervisor.
-As an alternative, the presentation can also be given as part of an academic or technical conference in the presence of the examiner. thesis in the course's project seminar is required.
+Content Literature research Definition of the problem to be solved Planning of experiments and steps to solve the problem Experimental work and/or academic research • Preparation of a project report and a project presentation Material Preparation of a project report and a project presentation Material provided by the supervisor, own research Material Examination · · · · · · · · · Material provided by the supervisor, own research Oral Examination: A seminar presentation of the project thesis in the course's project seminar is required.
 This examination consists of 20 minutes of presentation and 10 minutes of discussion.
 The examination is held during the lecture term.
 The seminar date is assigned by the student secretary in coordination with the supervisor.
 As an alternative, the presentation can also be given as part of an academic or technical conference in the presence of